franciscojavierarceo/DQN-Event-Summarization/README.md

 This is the repo for our {Francisco Javier Arceo, Chris Kedzie} implementation of a DQN-LSTM for Event Summarization.

-The code has <TBD> main files, to run the code simply enter in the command line:
+The code has TBD main files, to run the code simply enter in the command line:

-    source run_models.sh
+    th runModelProd.lua

 The relevant code files in the **/Code** folder are